Jensen Interceptor III 1974-76 (Series 4 and Series 5)

 At Jensens, union militancy was exacerbated by the introduction of a three-day working week and the perception that the rich American who owned the firm could be milked for all he was worth.
 The Jensen management tried to balance the companys operations by cutting costs, reducing the work force and making savings wherever possible.
 Marketing Director Dick Graves asked the engineers to look at ways of extracting greater fuel efficiency from the V8 engine, a request which seems to have led to an LPG conversion option, details of which do not appear to have survived.
 In the continuing drive for cost-cutting, individual car road tests grew shorter.
 Whereas the first Interceptor IIIs had been road tested individually for about 150 miles or more, those built in 1973 were receiving 150 miles at most, and many received less than 100 miles before being passed off to Sales.

 For 1974, Interceptor saloons continued much as before.
 The first Series 4 car was built on a production 1973 J-series chassis and displayed at the 1973 Earls Court Show.
 It featured a louvred bonnet, an experimental steering wheel (not adopted in production), a revised aerial installation, a new centre console, sealed rear quarter lights, sheepskin inserts to the seats and the usual vinyl roof.
 Later, this LHD demo was sold to Jensen Motors Inc., the United States arm of the business.
 Eventually, the full wood dashboard, first tried on the Convertible in 1974, found its way onto LHD cars as a standard inclusion early in 1975, the first example being sent to the West German auto show that year.
 A little later, the wooden dash was productionized on the RHDs.
-Qvale was convinced that Interceptors needed this glamorous treatment to compete at the top end of the market and as a result skiploads of plastic dashes were dumped by the factory to make way for stocks of the new dash.
+Qvale was convinced that Interceptors needed this glamorous treatment to compete at the top end of the market and as a result skiploads of plastic dashes were dumped by the factory to make room for stocks of the new dash.

 And this is what the wood dash looks like.
 Pretty neat, huh?
 Alright, so it's a Convertible but you get the idea.
 In fact, if you spotted that this isn't actually a saloon, I guess you're learning something.
 VIN 1952, by the way.
 Thanks Anon.